Richardtugwell/lucee-fw1-simple-todo/README.md

 Demo: [https://lucee-fw1-todo.herokuapp.com/](https://lucee-fw1-todo.herokuapp.com/) (Note that DB is recreated every time the Heroku dyno is rebooted)

 This a simple, but functional application that is intended to illustrate a few useful things for people who are new to any of these technologies.
-It also provides an super easy way to get a CFML environment and application up and running in literally seconds.
-Credit for this goes to Mike Sprague and others (see below)
+It also provides an super easy way to get a Lucee environment and application up and running in literally seconds.
+Credit for this goes to Mike Sprague and others (see below).

 Here are some of the features.